jgerstmayr/EXUDYN/docs/RST/cInterface/MainSystem.rst

   | \ ``discWidth``\ : disc with, only used for drawing
   | \ ``color``\ : color of connector
 - | \ *output*\ :
-  | ObjectIndex; returns index of created joint
+  | (type: ObjectIndex) returns index of created joint
 - | \ *example*\ :

 .. code-block:: python